abhi3700/eosio-playground/eosio_coding_guidelines.md

 > NOTE: If you want to index on a `string` you will need to convert this to an `integer` type and store the results in a field that you then index.

-* [ ] the table can't be updated, unless all the data is removed
+* [ ] the table can't be updated, unless all the data is removed.
 * Each row is a struct which has different fields.
 So, __row__ --> `struct`
 	- this can be found using `get` method like this:
 ```cpp